 Community invited to Virginia Tech’s Veterans Day events

-The Virginia Tech Corps of Cadets’ Veterans Day remembrance ceremony on Nov.
-11 will honor the service of our nation’s military through a series of events on Friday, Nov.
+The Virginia Tech Corps of Cadets will honor Veterans Day and the service of our nation’s military through a series of events on Friday, Nov.
 11.

-At 11 a.m., Virginia Tech President Tim Sands and Laura Sands will join Milton and Maj.
-Gen. Randal Fullhart, commandant of cadets, to place the memorial wreath in front of the cenotaph on War Memorial Court.
-The Gregory Guard, the corps’ precision rifle drill team, will fire a rifle salute.
-The color guard will present the colors, and a bugler will play “Taps.”
+At 11 a.m., the memorial wreath will be placed in front of the cenotaph on War Memorial Court.
+The Gregory Guard, the corps’ precision rifle drill team, will fire a rifle salute, and a bugler will play Taps.

-The Corps of Cadets’ Echo Company will hold a 48-hour vigil from midnight Nov.
-10 to midnight Nov.
-12 at War Memorial Court.
-Two cadets will be posted as guards at the cenotaph and will change every hour.
-Cadets and many alumni from Echo Company will participate.
+The Corps of Cadets’ Echo Company will hold a vigil at the Pylons.
+Two cadets will be posted as guards at the cenotaph and will change every hour for 48 hours.